Skip to main content

 Don’t insert your card into a machine or terminal that has parts that wiggle, are damaged, or look out of place.
 These signs could indicate the machine has a card skimmer attached.

-Ensure you review your WFCU member account statement.
+Ensure you review your member account statement.

 It’s a good idea to review your statement at least once a month and report any discrepancies immediately.